 Examples include tomatoes, squashes, and peppers.

-It also includes all the things we commonly call fruits like apples and berries.
-These plants first flower, and, if fertilized, then produce fruit.
+It also includes all the sweet things we commonly call fruits like apples and berries.

 Fruits either need or benefit from pollination to produce a crop.